-Education options for expat families in Japan are plentiful – particularly in large cities like Tokyo, Osaka, Nagoya, and others.
+Education options for expat families in Japan are plentiful – particularly in large cities like Tokyo, Osaka and Nagoya.
 However, these options largely depend on how long expats plan to stay in Japan, the age of their children, and their location.